Vijayendra2707/pdf-chatbot-rag/README.md

  ↓
 Page-Aware Chunking

-2. Generate Embeddings
+02. Generate Embeddings

 Each chunk is converted into an embedding using all-MiniLM-L6-v2.

-3. Build BM25 Index
+03. Build BM25 Index

-The same chunks are indexed using BM25.
+The same document chunks are indexed using BM25.

-4. Retrieve Candidates
+04. Retrieve Candidates

 Query
  ↓